MichaelBui/strixhalo-homelab/Guides/Buyers-Guide.md

 **Canada**: Pricing tends to be slightly higher due to exchange rates and taxes.

 **Asia-Pacific**: Pricing varies significantly by country.
 In Japan, domestic online shopping sites often offer better deals than direct manufacturer purchases.
-South Korea has notably high pricing (over $2200 equivalent) due to import duties and local retailer markups, also for some bizarre reason PCs could lack WI-Fi modules.
+South Korea has notably high pricing due to import duties and local retailer markups, also for some bizarre reason PCs could lack WI-Fi modules.

 **China**: Obviously the cheapest option if you're local, no import taxes, no delays.